 Easy Italian pasta salad is simple, but a few small details make a big difference.
 First, salt the pasta water well.
 That gives the pasta flavor before the dressing even goes in.
 Then cook it just past al dente, not mushy.
 Pasta firms up a little as it cools, so undercooked pasta can stay too firm, while overcooked pasta makes the salad feel heavy.

 It also helps to build the salad in layers.
-Toss the pasta with a little dressing while it is still slightly warm, then add the vegetables, salami (use beef or turkey salami if preferred), cheese, olives, and herbs once it has cooled more.
+Toss the pasta with a little dressing while it is still slightly warm, then add the vegetables, chickpeas or diced grilled chicken, cheese, olives, and herbs once it has cooled more.
 This helps the pasta absorb flavor early without softening the fresh ingredients too much.
 Most importantly, save a little dressing for the end.
 Pasta keeps soaking up liquid in the fridge, so that final toss right before serving keeps easy Italian pasta salad from tasting dry.
-For a brighter option, White Balsamic Vinaigrette works well, while Greek Yogurt Dressing gives it a creamier finish.
+For a brighter option, a lighter vinaigrette works well, while a creamy herb dressing gives it a creamier finish.

 Texture matters too.
 Crisp bell peppers, red onion, cucumber, and olives keep the salad lively, while too many soft ingredients can make it feel flat.
 Fresh herbs should go in near the end so they stay bright.
-If you like fresh sides built on the same contrast, Refreshing Cucumber Tomato Salad is a natural related link in the same cluster.
+If you like fresh sides built on the same contrast, cucumber tomato salad is a natural related link in the same cluster.

 For food safety, keep the salad chilled and do not leave it out too long.
 According to the USDA leftovers and food safety guidelines, perishable foods should be refrigerated within 2 hours, or within 1 hour if the temperature is above 90°F.